New app for Shreveport residents to report blight, illegal dumping, and more

 SHREVEPORT, La.
 (KTAL/KMSS) – People in Shreveport have a new tool to help clean up the city.

-As part of the “Cleaner Shreveport Campaign,” the City’s Technology Department is offering the SeeClickFix app.
+As part of the city’s “Cleaner Shreveport” campaign, the city’s Technology Department is offering the SeeClickFix app.

-You can report areas that need to be cleaned up including blight and illegal dumping.
-While also requesting special pick-up of bulk items or code violations.
-Your requests will be sent to the appropriate department.
+You can report areas that need to be cleaned up including blight and illegal dumping, and request special pick-up of bulk items or code violations.
+Requests will be sent to the appropriate department.

 You can also follow the process and receive updates.
 The app is designed to be user-friendly.

-“It’s a lot simpler to submit an issue now instead of 20 different fields you got to fill out for one pot hole, now you just drag a pin on the map, here’s the pothole and here’s what we’re seeing.
-This is one way that you as a citizen can contribute to cleaning up our city, beautifying out city, and making it a safer place,” said Keith Hanson, Shreveport’s Chief Technology Officer.
+“It’s a lot simpler to submit an issue now instead of 20 different fields you got to fill out for one pothole, now you just drag a pin on the map,” explained Shreveport’s Chief Technology Officer, Keith Hanson.
+“Here’s the pothole and here’s what we’re seeing.
+This is one way that you as a citizen can contribute to cleaning up our city, beautifying our city, and making it a safer place.”

 The SeeClickFix app is free to download on all app stores.